Configuration Lie groupoids and orbifold braid groups: Orbifold braid groups

 $\diamond$ $A$ is equivalent to a braid which has all the first $n-1$ strings not entangling with each other, they are vertically straight and only the string from $n$ to $n$ (say $N$) is entangling with some (or all) of the first $n-1$ strings or the dotted or the thick lines.
-Furthermore, points on $N$ are in monotonically decreasing height from the base $S\times 0$, as we go down along $N$.

 Then, $A$ is equivalent to a juxtaposition of the following braids or their inverses.

 \end{lemma}